ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

 \subsection{Multi-value Hash Map and Hash Set}

-ASH supports multi-value hash maps that store values organized in SoA, and hash sets, with minor changes to the framework.
+ASH supports multi-value hash maps that store values organized in SoA, as well as hash sets with only keys and no values.

-In application, a key can be mapped to multiple values.
-For instance, a 3D coordinate can be mapped to a normal and a color in a point cloud.
+\textbf{Multi-value hash maps}.
+Various applications in 3D processing require mapping coordinates to several properties.
+For instance, a 3D coordinate can be mapped to a normal, a color, and a label in a point cloud.
 While the mapped values can be packed as an array of structures (\ie, AoS) to fit a hash map, code complexity could increase since structure-level functions have to be implemented.
-We can generalize the hash map's functionality by extending the \emph{single} value buffer $\vv^B$ to an \emph{array of value buffers} $\{\vv^B_i\}$ and applying loops over properties per index during an insertion.
+We generalize the hash map's functionality by extending the \emph{single} value buffer $\vv^B$ to an \emph{array of value buffers} $\{\vv^B_i\}$ and applying loops over properties per index during an insertion.
 This simple change supports the storage of complex value types in SoA that allows easy vectorized query and indexing.

+\textbf{Hash set}.
 A hash set, on the other hand, is a simplified hash map -- an unordered set that stores unique keys.
 It is generally useful in maintaining a set by rejecting duplicates, such as in point cloud voxelization.
 By removing $\vv^B$ and ignoring value insertion, a hash map becomes a hash set.